ms-studio/karmilla/readme.md

 Some of the changes we made so far:

 * added ß for the German alphabet.
+* added characters for the Bulgarian and Russian cyrillic alphabet.
 * added characters for the Icelandic alphabet.
 * added french quotes «», €, ¥, ᴃ
 * added å, ø and æ for Scandinavian languages.